brianscherer/brianscherer.github.io/_posts/2021-05-03-AMA-Innovation-Prize.md

 ---
 layout: post
-title: We won the AMA Innovation Prize!
+title: We won the AMA Innovation Prize
 ---
 We won the 2021 AMA Innovation Prize for bringing new gas sensing capabilities to conventional semiconducting metal oxide materials.